qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_background.rst

 application.json and base.json
 ------------------------------

-The configuration infrastructure of qooxdoo 1.2 is based on two main configuration files, both in the *tool/data/config* folder, *application.json* and *base.json*.
+The configuration infrastructure of qooxdoo %{version} is based on two main configuration files, both in the *tool/data/config* folder, *application.json* and *base.json*.

 *base.json* defines all the basic jobs that a normal application would want to deploy.
 Most significant are the *source* and *build* jobs that create the source and build version of an application, respectively.
 Other jobs contained here are concerned with cleaning up (*clean* and *distclean*), creating translation files (*translate*) or formatting the Javascript code (*pretty*).
 It is also basic in the sense that it doesn't rely on any other config file.